webdevigner/docs.mk.nl/docs/Tailscale/Set-up Guide Tailscale.md

 2. **Run the installer** and follow the on-screen instructions.
 3. **Launch Tailscale** from the Start menu or by typing `tailscale` in the search bar.
 4. **Log in** with your Tailscale account or create a new one.
 5. **Accept the invite link** by clicking the link provided in your email or message.
+(See step 3 Below)

 ---